 - Section 2 covers personal liability.

-This policy provides divided coverage, which means that each section has its own policy limits that are independent of the other sections.
+This policy provides divided coverage, meaning that each section has its own policy limits, independent of the other sections.

 Section 1 — Property Coverage